Startup Definitions

 Positioning StatementA detailed expression of how a brand, company, or product meets customer needs.

-Post-Money ValuationThe valuation of a company after receiving external investment or financing, including the value of the new capital.
+Post-Money ValuationThe valuation of a company after receiving external investment or financing.

 Pre-AcceleratorA program offering advice to companies not yet in an accelerator.